 - Reddish patches (erythroplakia) or white patches (leukoplakia) in the mouth or lips.

 - A sore that fails to heal and bleeds easily.

 - A lump or thickening of the tissues inside the mouth.

 - Chronic sore throat or hoarseness.

 Our oral surgeons will meet with you for a full consultation explaining the diagnosis and treatment options before scheduling your oral surgery.Midlothian Office Richmond Office Mechanicsville Office Sandston Office Midlothian Office Henrico Office Glen Allen Office Appointments

 These changes can be detected on the lips, cheeks, palate (roof of the mouth), gum tissue around the teeth, tongue, face and/or neck.
 Pain does not always occur with pathology, and curiously, is not often associated with oral cancer.
 However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.

 We would recommend performing an oral cancer self-examination monthly and remember that your mouth is one of your body’s most important warning systems.
 Do not ignore suspicious lumps or sores.

-The whole team was real good explaining what was going on and help me getting to the other facilities for my surgery. - Dee W
+Dr. Omar Watson is skilled at patient relationships!
+I would definitely recommend him! - Delores L The whole team was real good explaining what was going on and help me getting to the other facilities for my surgery. - Dee W

 Virginia Oral & Facial Surgery